 - Kelsey was mostly Unskilled, but Strong when she got her powers, which is understandable since she was never a fighter before.
 She's a better fighter after Albion trained her.

 - Twin Telepathy: Brian and Psylocke share a special bond through the latter's telepathy.
 They are twins.

 - Two Roads Before You: Every Captain Britain must choose between the Amulet of Right and the Sword of Might.
 This decision has a substantial impact on their powers.
 Originally, the Sword of Might was meant to be the wrong choice.
 Anyone picking it got rejected immediately, until Merlyn decided otherwise.

-- Unexplained Recovery: In Ultimate Marvel universe, Brian was supposedly killed in an explosion during Ultimatum, and was even listed in the "In Memorium" section at the end of the series.
+- Unexplained Recovery: The Ultimate Marvel universe version of Brian was supposedly killed in an explosion during Ultimatum, and was even listed in the "In Memorium" section at the end of the series.
 He showed up in a later issue of The Ultimates with no mention of his "death", though he was now shown to be dying of cancer caused by his supersuit.